JoshAdamPowell/AoC2021/README.md

 # Nomenclature

-Certain file names are expected and should now be changed.
+Certain file names are expected and should not be changed.
 Day solutions should always look like `Day1.ts`
 Data files should always look like `1.txt`

+# Memory

+Is your solution lazy and needs to use up lots of memory and you're too stupid to come up with a better solution?

+`DAY=1 node --max_old_space_size=8192 -r ts-node/register ./src/index.ts`

+will let you decide how much memory node is allowed to use.